On the sign patterns of entrywise positivity preservers in fixed dimension

-\begin{proof} A matrix in $\bp^1_N(I)$ takes the form $\bu \bu^T$, where the coordinates $u_1,\dots,u_N$ of the vector $\bu$ lie in $[0, \sqrt{\rho}]$.
+\begin{proof} A matrix in $\bp^1_N(I)$ can be written in the form $\bu \bu^T$, where the coordinates $u_1,\dots,u_N$ of the vector $\bu$ lie in $[0, \sqrt{\rho}]$.
 By a limiting argument, and permutation symmetry, we may assume without loss of generality that the $u_i$ are distinct, positive, and strictly increasing.
-By Proposition \ref{ab}, it will suffice to show that
+By Proposition~\ref{ab}, it will suffice to show that

-But by the upper and lower bounds in \eqref{Eleading}, we have
+But by the upper and lower bounds in~\eqref{Eleading}, we have

-The claim now follows from \eqref{k1def}. \end{proof}
+The claim now follows from~\eqref{k1def}. \end{proof}